Recent Card Making : Paper and Stickers

-I was happy to make some cards recently for three very important ladies in my life.
-The first was for my beloved aunt Joan, who was retiring from a job she had held for many years!
-The other two were birthday cards for my lovely mama and dear friend Stella.
+I had some cards to make recently for three very important ladies in my life.
+The first was for my aunt Joan, who was retiring from a job she had held for many years.
+The other two were birthday cards for my mom and friend Stella.
+Those birthdays were coming up quickly so I had to do something quick and easy, so I turned to my collection of cute stickers.

-Each card in this series was crafted using a cute sticker, a pre-made patterned card and envelope, some coloured card-stock paper, and a piece of plain cream coloured sketching paper.
-One of the birthday cards also included a die-cut that said “Happy Birthday” on it.
-Supplies included double-sided tape squares, a pencil, ruler, straight scissors and ‘fancy-edge scissors’.
+Supplies : Each card takes a sticker, a pre-made patterned card and envelope (or make your own as described in this post), some coloured card-stock paper, and a piece of plain cream coloured sketching paper (to give your card a nicer finish on the inside).
+One of the birthday cards also included a die-cut that said “Happy Birthday” on it (I had this from a card making kit, but you could also re-purpose an old birthday card for that).
+I also used double-sided tape squares, a pencil, ruler, straight scissors and ‘fancy-edge scissors’.

-To make a card like this: Cut your coloured paper based on the size of the sticker you are planning to use.
+How to Make One : Cut your coloured paper based on the size of the sticker you are planning to use.
 One piece is cut slightly larger than the other, to form a mat underneath.
-Note that when using the fancy scissors, I cut the line straight first and then go around the edge with the fancy scissors.
-Consider this when measuring.
-It’s easiest to do your fancy-cut piece first and then use it as a guide for cutting your mat piece.
+Note, something to consider when measuring is that when using the fancy scissors, it’s easier to cut the line straight first and then go around the edge with the fancy scissors.
+Do your fancy-cut piece first and then use it as a guide for cutting your mat piece.

 Using two-sided tape, stick these two pieces together.
 Apply your sticker and then using more two-sided tape, stick this decoration to the front of the card.

-I like to finish the inside of the card with a plain piece of good paper, on which I write my message.
-I bought a sketching pad for this purpose.
-This inside piece should be trimmed to be about 1/4 inch smaller than the card so it tucks nicely inside.
-I always write my message on this paper before gluing it in the card, in case I make a mistake!
-To stick it in I use a line of glue-stick from top to bottom on the right side of the fold and stick it to the right panel of the card.
-This will allow the card to close nicely.
+To Finish the Inside (optional) : I like to finish the inside of the card with a plain piece of good paper, on which I write my message.
+A page from a sketch pad works well for this.
+The inside piece should be trimmed to be about 1/4 inch smaller than the card on each edge, so it tucks inside without being seen from the outside.
+I like to write my message on this paper before gluing it in the card, in case I make a mistake!
+To stick it in use a line of glue-stick from top to bottom on the right side of the fold and stick it to the right panel of the card.
+This will allow the card to open and close nicely.

 I hope this inspires you to make your own handmade greeting cards.